Body Problems of Tesla Model X - part 1

 The vehicle presents a compounded safety defect creating a risk of passenger entrapment and high-voltage fire.
 1. High voltage manufacturing defect: on September 3, 2024, authorized Tesla service technicians diagnosed a critical safety fault.
 The service record states technicians 'found a/c compressor hv harness was incorrectly routed, rubbing against the steering column' and 'found sand inside the connector'.
 Tesla repaired this defects under the 'basic vehicle limited warranty,' confirming it was a factory assembly error.
 This defect created an imminent risk of a high-voltage short to the steering column, which could result in driver electrocution or total vehicle power loss at speed.
 2. Passenger entrapment: the vehicle has a documented history of rear falcon wing door failure (7 repair attempts from April 2023 to may 2025).
 The doors frequently fail to latch or open.
 On July 8, 2025, the left rear door failed to open due to a sensor fault.
 3. Combined hazard: if the incorrectly routed high voltage harness causes a vehicle power failure, the rear doors' electronic latches will fail.
 Because the doors have a history of mechanical jamming, passengers in the rear seats would be trapped in a vehicle with a compromised high voltage system.

-all problems of the 2022 Tesla Model X
+13 Body problem of the 2023 Tesla Model X

 In an emergency when the vehicle loses battery power, the rear falcon wing doors are very difficult to unlatch and open.
 A person has to be able to pull the speaker off the door, which is located at the bottom of the door panel (in good condition I had a difficult time doing it ).
 Once the speaker cover is pulled off then you have to pull on a thin wire to unlatch the car door.
 I can do it, but my wife can’t.
 Children wouldn’t be able to do it and elderly people won’t be able to do it.
 This is truly a safety hazard that can be easily corrected.
 I tried reporting this to Tesla, but was not able to report the information.
 Their customer service line doesn’t have a callback or tell you what the wait time is.
 I waited 45 minutes one day and 25 minutes the second day.
 On the first day, I was told that it would be a 20 minute wait.